rehan5039/Wifi-hacking-rtl8723bu/README.md

    cp /usr/share/wordlists/rockyou.txt ~/Desktop/
    ```

-After running this command the `rokyo.tst` wordlist file will be copied to your desktop.
+After running this command the `rokyo.txt` wordlist file will be copied to your desktop.

 After the world list is copied to the desktop you need to write like this command to crack the handshake file